 The minimum time-interval at which the trajectory is quenched.
 Because of the adaptive step size in the time-variable the calculations are not exactly equidistant in time.
 The default of t is 0.0 (no quenching).

 The file where the optimized energies are stored.
-The output is in columns in the order
+The output is in columns in the order time-variable total energy

 The default file is mdrun.quench.